Biking to the heart of Skye's mountains.

 At first, I was still thinking about that view that I won't have.
 It didn't last long, though, as the views that I actually had were far too good to feel any upset.
 Look at that!

 This particular mountain had a special appeal to me.
 It is Bla Bheinn, a peak that I climbed earlier this year.
-(I'll probably make a post about that at some point, stay tuned.)
 Seeing it from this perspective was amazing.

 I noticed that the sky is rapidly changing, replacing the sun with heavy clouds.
-This made for a stunning show...
+This faded away the golden colors of the glen, but made up for it by a stunning light show...

-...but I knew that these shows aren't coming for free.
+I knew, however, that these shows aren't coming for free.
 A storm was brewing.

 At one point, a wall of thick greyness was coming my way.
 I zipped my jacket, and we met.